Viraj3021/job-board-backend/README.md

 # Job Board Backend

-This project is a backend system for managing job postings, built with Node.js, TypeScript, Express, and PostgreSQL.
+This project is a backend system for managing job postings, built with Node.js, TypeScript, Express, and MySQL.
 It provides RESTful APIs for creating, reading, updating, and deleting job postings.
-The application is designed to be deployed on Render with a PostgreSQL database.
+The application is designed to be deployed on Render with a MySQL database.

 ---

 ## Features
 - **CRUD Operations**: Create, Read, Update, and Delete job postings.
-- **Database Integration**: Connects to PostgreSQL for persistent storage.
+- **Database Integration**: Connects to MySQL for persistent storage.
 - **Environment Configuration**: Supports `.env` for secure configuration management.
 - **Swagger API Documentation**: Automatically generates interactive API documentation.